msandholz/IoT-Stack/README.md

    - Then start the influxdb shell with: `influx`
    - Log into influx `>auth` / `username: ` / `password: xxx`
    - Change Password with: `> SET PASSWORD FOR <user> = <'PASSWORD'>`
-   - Create database with: `> create database brewery`
+   - Create database with: `> create database BREWERY`
    - Show all influx databases with:
      ```
      > show databases